 Let me introduce myself - I am Anna, John Donaldson's daughter.
-I run this website to show his work.
+I run this website to showcase his work, technology is not his forte.
 John has had a huge influence on me.
 I constantly have creative projects on the go; if I don’t I feel something is missing.
 I had a wonderful childhood growing up in this beautiful part of South Devon.
-As a child I had many advantages: having my father at home to work, watching him paint, seeing how he produces something amazing from a blank canvas, the familiar smell of oil paints and turpentine, my mother making up his canvasses in her workshop, a truly creative environment.
+As a child, I had many advantages: having my father at home to work, watching him paint, seeing how he produces something amazing from a blank canvas, the familiar smell of oil paints and turpentine, my mother making up his canvasses in her workshop, a truly creative environment.
 There were also the painting trips to Provence and Tuscany as well as to his studio in the Languedoc.

 John was born in 1945 in Lewes, Sussex, England.
 By the time he was a teenager he was painting and exhibiting, encouraged by his grandfather, himself a gifted painter.
 After studying composition and classical organ for six years, he moved to Chichester in 1965 when he met his wife, Sandi.
 Ten years later he gave into his true vocation as an artist, settling in Devon with his family to paint.